In this section

 Aristotle’s installation team will install an antenna on the subscriber's roof using industry approved methods.
 The installer will find existing path into the attic (duct work, cable, phone, or Satellite TV entry) or drill a small hole and install a cover plate to run a CAT5 cable into the building.
 Then, an Ethernet jack is created at an agreed location.
 A Power-over-Ethernet (PoE) power source, similar to an AC adapter, will connect into the nearest outlet to provide electricity to the Antenna through the CAT5 cable.
 Finally, the installer will set up a wireless router and connect any desktop computers, laptops, tablets, and smartphones.

 Aristotle can provide additional wired connection to other locations within the home or office at an hourly rate.

 Aristotle typically installs our Internet service within a few days after signup.
 The installation takes up to 3 hours.
 Potential time delays include line-of-sight issues, roof access, cabling installation issues, and weather.

 When weather prevents, or interrupts, an installation, Aristotle's Customer Service staff will reschedule at the subscriber's earliest convenience.
 Typically, an installer will be back the next business day.

 Fixed wireless Internet access requires a “line-of-sight” or “near-line-of-sight” path from your house or office building to one of Aristotle’s distribution towers.
 Large trees, buildings, or other solid obstructions may degrade the service levels to a point of being unacceptable.
 The installer will locate a quality signal, or the equipment will not go up.

-Weather will not cause a degradation of service even in during typical storms.
+Weather will not cause a degradation of service during typical storms.
 However, extreme downpours may cause a momentary loss of signal similar to satellite TV services.
 Your connection will remain stable during winter storm events provided the receiving antenna does not accumulate ice or snow layers.
 Only qualified technicians should attempt to remove accumulations.

 The computer must have an Ethernet port or have a Wireless card installed.